corneliusdavid/hugo-pascalinia/README.md

 # you can use markdown inside this field
 copyright = "Some copyright notice - [my license](https://example.com/license)"

-paginate = 5  # number of articles per page in the index summaryLength = 70  # number of words for article summaries
+paginate = 25  # number of articles per page in the index summaryLength = 70  # number of words for article summaries

 [params]
-    author = "Gabriele Musco"
+    author = "David Cornelius"
     description = "A description for my website"  # this will be added as metadata

     posts = "posts"  # content directory where to find home page posts; default searches in "posts" and "post"